 Antelope Canyon

-While the hiking terrain in the area is mostly flat, the sand and sandstone surface is always tricky on your footing.
-Upper Antelope Canyon is the easier section to hike, with ground-level entry.
-To get back to the parking area visitors take a 20-minute trek on sandy trails with sections of steep metal stairs and walkways along the way.
-Lower Antelope Canyon attracts the more adventurous, who navigate a longer sandy hike to get to the canyon and maneuver several elevation changes with stairways and ladders to get into the canyon.
-Hikers can find more trail time on the 9.8-mile Page Rimview Trail.
-The trail leads to views of the canyonlands, Lake Powell, Glen Canyon Dam and dramatic rock formations in the area.
+While the terrain in the area is mostly flat, sand and sandstone surfaces make hiking more difficult than expected.
+Upper Antelope Canyon is the easier section to navigate, with ground-level entry to the slot canyons.
+Upon exiting the canyon, visitors take a 20-minute trek on sandy trails back to the parking area.
+Lower Antelope Canyon takes more stamina to explore, requiring a longer hike to reach the canyons and several stairways and ladders to get into the dramatic rock formations.
+Experienced hikers can get more trail time on the Page Rimview Trail, which runs nearly 10 miles and passes dramatic viewpoints overlooking the canyonlands plus Glen Canyon and Lake Powell.

-Nature photographers head to this area of Northern Arizona to capture the natural beauty of Glen Canyon and Lake Powell.
-But the biggest prize for photographers is Antelope Canyon, one of the most photographed destinations in the Southwest.
-Guided tours are offered year-round, but professional photographers plan ahead to arrive at the canyon midday March through October.
-That’s when the position of the sun creates light shafts that reach the canyon floor and illuminates the pink, red, orange and gold patterns on the canyon walls.
+Antelope Canyon is one of the most photographed destinations in the Southwest.
+Guided tours are offered year-round, but photographers time their visits to arrive at the canyon midday March through October.
+That’s when the position of the sun creates light shafts that reach the canyon floor and illuminates pink, orange and gold patterns on the canyon walls.
 Winter colors are more muted but no less spectacular.
-And remember, even with fellow visitors all around you, the best shots of Antelope Canyon are always taken looking up.
+Upper Antelope Canyon offers photography tours with limited participants so groups can take more time setting up and capturing the perfect shots.

 For More Information